apolitical/apolitical-data-viz/README.md

 `pip install pipenv --upgrade`

-Then, in the top level directory of this repository, `easy-geoparsing`, do:
+Then, in the top level directory of this repository, `apolitical-data-viz`, do:

 `pipenv install --dev`